Financial-Times/content-tree/README.md

 - TODO: heading doesn't
 - TODO: i'm a little confused by this part of the spec, i need to look at some scrollable-text blocks https://github.com/Financial-Times/body-validation-service/blob/fddc5609b15729a0b60e06054d1b7749cc70c62b/src/main/resources/xsd/ft-types.xsd#L224-L263
+- TODO: rather than this "style" property on ScrollableText, what if we made these the same Paragraph, Chapter, Heading and Subheading nodes as above?

 ## TODO